 Since 2015, Wabash has used an annual review process for academic staff.
-The goals of the annual review process are:
+The goals of the annual review process are to:

-- To ensure each employee received formal and regular feedback; - To encourage employees to engage in an annual process of reflection on their contributions to the work of the College; - To offer supervisors and the Dean's office a clearer process for considering achievement; and - To provide more transparency to employees about how they are evaluated and receive merit-pay increases.
+- ensure each employee receives formal and regular feedback; - encourage employees to engage in an annual process of reflection on their contributions to the work of the College; - offer supervisors and the Dean's office a clearer process for considering achievement; and - provide more transparency to employees about how they are evaluated and receive merit-pay increases.

-These goals remain the same, while in 2022 a new annual performance evaluation form was introduced to standardize the process for employees across the College.
+These goals remain the same, while in 2022 a new annual performance evaluation form was introduced to create more consistency for employees across the College.

 Information and forms for the annual review process will be sent to staff members and supervisors near the beginning of the calendar year.
 Employees submit a completed Performance Evaluation Template to their supervisor, in which they reflect on the previous year's work.
 This includes a list of activities, reflections on key areas and achievement of the prior year's goals, and goal setting for the upcoming year.
 Supervisors review each employee's submitted materials and engage individual staff members in a discussion about the year, including staff member performance; reflections on goals and goal achievement; identification of strengths and opportunities for improvement, or areas where the needs and expectations of a position are not being met; and opportunities for professional development.
 Shortly after the conversation, the supervisor will compose a written summary and any additional comments on job performance.
 These will be added to the review form and shared with the staff member.
 The staff member has the option of adding comments to the evaluation, and then both the staff member and supervisor certify that the evaluation has been discussed.
 The employee's review materials, including supervisor assessment of the staff member's performance over the past year, should be submitted to the Senior Administrative Assistant to the Dean of the College.
-If a supervisor would like to recommend a staff member for a meritbased salary increase (an increase beyond continuing good work), a rationale for that increase should be provided in the form of a separate, short memo or letter to the Senior Associate Dean.
-On a four-year cycle, employees and supervisors will review and update job descriptions as part of this process with the positions due for review and updated descriptions announced each year.
+If a supervisor would like to recommend a staff member for a merit-based salary increase (an increase beyond continuing good work), a rationale for that increase should be provided in the form of a separate, short memo or letter to the Senior Associate Dean, generally indicating the degree of merit from 0.5 to 2.0 units (in exceptional or unusual circumstances a supervisor may recommend 2.5 or 3 merit units).
+On a four-year cycle, employees and supervisors will review and update job descriptions as part of this process, with the positions due for review and updated descriptions announced each year.